garys-esri/geodev-dc-labs/runtime-workshop/exercises/dotNETWPF/Exercise 1 Map and Scene.md

      {
      }
      ```
-12. Next let's add the code to change the image on the button and toogle the the threeD variable to be true or false:
+12. Next let's add the code to change the image on the button and toggle the threeD variable to be true or false:
     ```
     private void ViewButton_Click(object sender, RoutedEventArgs e)
     {